A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Theoretical results

-This condition basically imposes a regularization constraint on the regression coefficients of the unimportant covariates (with small coefficients) on the important covariates (with large coefficients): the absolute value of any unimportant covariate's regression coefficient represented by the important covariates is strictly smaller than $1$. \end{remark}
+\begin{remark} The irrepresentable condition is implied by the slightly stronger condition, $ |C_{21}C_{11}^{-1}|\leq \mathbf{1}-\eta. $ This condition basically imposes a regularization constraint on the regression coefficients of the unimportant covariates (with small coefficients) on the important covariates (with large coefficients): the absolute value of any unimportant covariate's regression coefficient, represented by the important covariates, is strictly smaller than one. \hanzhongsep{This condition can be weakened if we use other model selection criteria, such as stability selection.} \end{remark}